 Scenario planning – a process for considering a range of plausible futures – allows us to examine how different choices would affect our region.
 This means that we can compare what happens to our region if we grow as planned to what happens if we change our plans.
 Scenario planning also lets us compare these various futures based on a wide range of community goals, from how much each of us will drive, walk, bike, and take transit, to how clean our air will be, to how much our households will spend on housing and transportation.

-The communities of central Lane County – including the cities of Coburg, Eugene, Springfield; Lane County, Lane Transit District, and Lane Council of Governments – will work to explore different future scenarios in the coming months.
+The communities of central Lane County – including the cities of Coburg, Eugene, Springfield; Lane County, Lane Transit District, and the Central Lane Metropolitan Planning Organization (MPO) – will work to explore different future scenarios in the coming months.
 Find out more information about the project on the Project Information and What’s New? pages and check the Resources page for more information about scenario planning in general and for project materials.